JKU-ICG/cg_project_template/README.md

 > ~~One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.~~

 **Special Effects:**
-All special effects must add up to exactly 30 points!
+Selected special effects must add up to exactly 30 points!

 | Selected | ID | Name | Points |
 |----------|----|---|---|